What Should I Do If My Aquatic Turtle Is Sick?

 One day, my turtle (a baby soft shell) started swimming erratically in his aquarium.
 I thought he was going to stop soon, but minutes went by and I could hear the splashes like someone was swatting their hand into the water.
 When I picked him up, he became limp, his head rearing and his eyes glancing all around like he was disoriented.
 I was devastated.

 I don’t know how my turtle got sick.
 I fretted knowing he was probably going to die by the look of it, but that assumption did not stop me from trying to save him.
-I went on internet, but I could not find anything that I had described.
-There was one site that said a turtle that swims with an unbalance means one of his lungs is filled with fluid, a bacterial infection.
+I went on the internet, but I could not find anything that I had described.
+There was one site that said a turtle that swims with an unbalance means one of his lungs is filled with fluid, a sign of a bacterial infection.

 I believe this is what my turtle had.
 He refused to eat.
 Every time I placed him in his aquarium, he would ignore the land and shallow area, and swim frantically in deep water.
 Every time I took him out, he was lethargic.
 He started yawning a lot (another indicator of lung infection) and bubbles would appear around his nose.